urllib3/urllib3/README.rst

 Success!

 Contributing
 ============

-- `Open an issue <https://github.com/shazow/urllib3/issues>`_ to start a discussion around a feature or a bug.
+#. `Open an issue <https://github.com/shazow/urllib3/issues>`_ to start a
+   discussion around a feature or a bug.
-- Fork the `urllib3 repository on Github <https://github.com/shazow/urllib3>`_
+#.
+Fork the `urllib3 repository on Github <https://github.com/shazow/urllib3>`_
    to start making your changes.
-- Write a test which shows that the bug was fixed or that the feature works as expected.
-Attach patch for the test to the issue.
+#.
+Write a test which shows that the bug was fixed or that the feature works
+   as expected.
-- Send a pull request and bug the maintainer until it gets merged and published.
+#.
+Send a pull request and bug the maintainer until it gets merged and published.
    :) Make sure to add yourself to ``CONTRIBUTORS.txt``.